One of the great marketing questions of all time — is growth hacking a buzzword or a tangible strategy for your business?

-The reality is the employees you’re connecting with in a business use a variety of social media platforms.
+The reality is, the employees you’re connecting with in a business use various social media platforms.
 If you’re ignoring them altogether, you’re missing out on an opportunity to appear where your competitors aren’t.

 A shining example of this is Adobe.
 Their Twitter account is very active and engages with clients for all kinds of reasons with super helpful information, delivered as fast as possible.
 It’s a great experience that increases brand authority, trust, and customer loyalty.